-- Supports MS Windows 2003 Enterprise edition (32 bit and 64 bit) - Supports Multiple-Bus Failover mode.
-Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software at: http://h18004.wwwl.hp.com/products/storageworks/enterprise/documentation.html - Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01 recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of 2 Fabrics (see Figure 45), and contain only Continuous Access EVA supported operating systems.
-There can be up to 64 servers per pair of EVA, and up to 16 EVA5000 arrays in the dedicated SAN.
-In addition, that SAN is limited to 28 B-Series or 24 M-Series switches per fabric, and no more than 128 HBA/FCA ports per fabric per pair of EVA...
-Multiple zones may be required, due to multiple operating systems as defined in Table 27.
-See the Continuous Access EVA Design Reference Guide for additional details.
+- Supports MS Windows 2003 Enterprise edition (32 bit) - Supports Multiple-Bus Failover mode.
+Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software at: http://h18004.wwwl.hp.com/products/storageworks/enterprise/documentation.html - When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 43), and contain only

-- Supports MS Windows 2003 Enterprise edition (32 bit) - Supports Transparent failover mode and Multiple-Bus failover mode.
-Secure Path multi-path driver is required for Multiple-Bus failover.
+Continuous Access EVA supported operating systems.
+If servers running non-supported operating systems exist within the SAN, they should be excluded from the Continuous Access management environment via zoning.
+In addition, that SAN (or management zone within a larger SAN) is limited to a maximum of 16 EVA, and 256 HBA per EVA.
+Additional operating system specific zones within the larger Continuous Access environment zone may be required as defined in Table 27.
+See the Continuous Access EVA Design Reference Guide for additional details and configuration limitations.

-- All servers and storage systems configured for DRM must be in a zone or group of zones that excludes all non DRM supported operating systems.
+- Supports MS Windows 2003 Enterprise edition (32 bit) and Standard edition (32 bit) - Supports Transparent failover mode and Multiple-Bus failover mode.
+Secure Path multi-path driver is required for Multiple-Bus failover. - All servers and storage systems configured for DRM must be in a zone or group of zones that excludes all non DRM supported operating systems.
 Multiple DRM zones are supported to reduce the size and/or complexity of a particular DRM solution instance.
 Multiple zones may be required due to multiple operating systems as defined in Table 28. - Supports booting over the SAN Fabric.
 Refer to the section "Booting from the SAN." - Extended Configurations with Microsoft Windows NT 4.0